iggredible/vim-mcp/README.md

 npm link
 ```

-If this fails due to permissions or whatever reason, you can skip global installation and use the full path in your config.
+If this fails due to permissions or other reasons, you can skip global installation and use the full path in your config.

 ### Configure Claude Code